 - A small section of the Kettle Valley Railway remains.
 The heritage railway line is a preserved 10-mile journey in Summerland, BC.

 - For further information on travel in Canada, visit the Destination Canada website

-I’m always happy when on a cycle tour, so all opinions in this article remain the words of a true biking geek.
+I’m always happy when on a cycle tour, so all opinions in this Kettle Valley Railway blog remain my own.
 Many thanks to Monashee Adventure Tours for allowing me to be their guest on this tour, with the help of Destination Canada who helped facilitate my stay.